dailystory/docs/articles/changelog/2020/november.md

 ## November 18, 2020
 * Add link on Failed SMS report page to article with violation codes
 * Ensure a valid email can't be swapped to a @example.com email
+* Opt out report needs to pull +1 day in order to pull data in for current date

 ## November 17, 2020
 * Updates to RSS trigger logic